 Natural Hazard Reports are included in the disclosures when homes are bought and sold here in Silicon Valley.
 Those reports will indicate whether or not the property is located in areas with known natural hazards, including

-- Liquifaction Zones
+- Liquefaction Zones

 - Earthquake Fault Zones

-- Unstable Soils Areas
+- Unstable Soils Areas (landslide areas)

-But wouldn’t you like to know where those places are before ever writing an offer?
+But wouldn’t you like to know where those places are before ever deciding where to target your next home?